unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 I myself thought SEO was mainly about adding some keywords in the page header, but my initial research revealed that SEO is actually become quite comprehensive.
-The list below describes what I’ve found, it is probably not exhaustive - but it definitely shows that SEO is something that must be grounded in all aspects of a website, from copywriters, to designers and developers.
+The list below describes what I’ve found, it is probably not exhaustive - but it definitely shows that SEO is something that must be grounded in all aspects of a website, from copywriters, to designers and developers:

 * Semantic HTML
     * use section, article, nav, h1, h2, don't use background images that are relevant for the content, use image alt text etc